-Grand Canyon National Park P.O.
+Grand Canyon National Park

+P.O.
 Box 129, Grand Canyon, AZ 86023

 Setting: The Grand Canyon sets a grand and colorful stage for campers.
-Many campers stay on the North and South Rims above the mile-deep canyon of the Colorado River at elevations of between 7000 and 8000 feet.
+Many campers stay on the North and South Rims above the mile-deep canyon of the Colorado River at elevations of between 7,000 and 8,000 feet.
 More isolated backcountry camping areas are located on the rims and throughout the canyon, including along the river.

 Tent/RV Campgrounds: Mather (on the South Rim) is open from about mid-March to mid-December.
 Reservations through Ticketron are required for the period from May 15 to September 30.
 Mather sites are available on a first-come, first-served basis the rest of the camping season.
 Desert View (on the South Rim) and North Rim are open from about mid-May to mid-October on a first-come, first-served basis.
 Trailer Village (on the South Rim) is open all year and reservations are recommended; persons should contact the park concessioner at Grand Canyon National Park Lodges, Reservations Office, P.O.
 Box 699, Grand Canyon, AZ 86023.
 Water, electrical, and sewage hookups for RVs are available at most village sites.
 No more than 6 persons are permitted at each Desert View, Mather, and North Rim site.
-Six handicappedaccessible sites near accessible restrooms are available at Mather.
+Six handicapped-accessible sites near accessible restrooms are available at Mather.
 Handicapped-accessible restrooms are provided at Desert View.
 Campgrounds fill up almost every day by early afternoon from at least June to mid-September.

-Group Campgrounds: Mather is open from mid-March to mid-December.
+Group Campgrounds: Mather is open from March 1 through much of the fall.
+Reservations through Ticketron are required throughout the camping season.
 North Rim is open from about mid-May to mid-October.
-Reservations by mail are required for both; write Group Reservations, Mather Campground, or Group Reservations, North Rim Campground, in care of the park.
-Mather accommodates 25 to 100 persons per site; North Rim from 6 to 25.
+Reservations by mail are required; write to Group Reservations, North Rim Campground, in care of the park.
+Mather accommodates 25 to 100 persons per site; North Rim, from 6 to 25.
 Both campgrounds have restrictions on the number of vehicles allowed per site.

 Backcountry Campsites: Backcountry camping is allowed all year throughout much of the park.
 A backcountry permit is required.
 Reservations are required and can be made beginning October 1 for the upcoming year; write Backcountry Reservations Office in care of the park.
-Reservations also can be made in person at reservations offices on the North Rim from November to May or on the South Rim all year.
-The limit of stay is as noted below for Bright Angel, Indian Gardens, and Cottonwood from spring through fall; it is extended in the winter.
+Reservations also can be made in person at reservations offices on the North Rim from mid-May to mid-October or on the South Rim all year.
+The limit of stay is as noted below for Bright Angel, Cottonwood, and Indian Gardens from spring through fall; it is extended in the winter.
+The limit of stay in the rest of the park varies with location.

-Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Bright Angel-restaurant (at Phantom Ranch); Desert View-gasoline station, snack bar, evening ranger programs; Mather and Trailer Village-hot showers, coin-operated laundry, gasoline, bank, post office, visitor center, evening ranger programs; North Rim-hot showers, coin-operated laundry, gasoline, post office.
+Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Bright Angel-restaurant; Desert View-gasoline station, snack bar, evening ranger programs; Mather and Trailer Village-hot showers, coin-operated laundry, gasoline, visitor center, evening ranger programs; North Rim-hot showers, coin-operated laundry, gasoline.